How to Teach Mandarin to Beginners with Simple Stories

-Stories that are visually interesting—including obvious actions and emotions—work best.
+Stories that are visually interesting—with obvious actions and emotions—work best.
 You might use only one part of a longer story.

 As you read again slowly, student actors should silently act out the meaning.
-Or strong student readers can each dramatically read a part.
+Or volunteers can each dramatically read a part.

 This approach is better for stories that don’t already have pictures.
 It helps the whole class visualize what is happening.
 Stick figures work great, so artistic talent isn’t required.

 Read a sentence or two from the story.
 Pause and get a student to volunteer to draw its meaning on the board.
 As the student draws, you might ask a few questions about the sentences or the drawing to keep students from the temptation to talk about something else.